SabaEskandarian/Express/README.md

-This code accompanies our upcoming paper on metadata-hiding communication.
-A link will be added here when the paper is available.
+This code accompanies our paper "Express: Lowering the Cost of Metadata-hiding Communication with Cryptographic Privacy" (https://arxiv.org/pdf/1911.09215.pdf)

 #### Usage
 ```